ainsleyCrawford/Unit_Testing_Fizzbuzz/README.md

 **Test Condition ID:** FB-4
 **Test Condition Description:** Verify that the fizzbuzz program returns the inputted number when it is neither divisible by 3 nor 5.
-**High-level Test Case:** Input is neither divisible by 3 nor 5; thus the input is outputted.
+**High-Level Test Case:** Input is neither divisible by 3 nor 5; thus the input is outputted.

 |Test Case ID|Test Case Description|Test Data|Expected Outcome|Actual Outcome|Status|
 |:----------:|:-------------------:|:-------:|:--------------:|:------------:|:----:|